Aiko Sugihara: 2019

 Sugihara finished fourth in the all-around at the Tokyo World Cup.
 She then competed at the All-Japan Championships and finished fifth in the all-around.
-She then finished fourth at the NHK Cup and was selected to compete at the World Championships.
-Then at the All-Japan Event Championships, she placed sixth on the balance beam and won the silver medal on the floor exercise behind Asuka Teramoto.
+At the NHK Cup, she finished fourth and was selected to compete at the World Championships.
+At the All-Japan Event Championships, she placed sixth on the balance beam and won the silver medal on the floor exercise behind Asuka Teramoto.

 At the Summer Universiade, she won the team gold medal alongside Teramoto and Hitomi Hatakeda.
 She finished fourth in the all-around final with a total score of 52.450, and she also finished fourth in the balance beam final.
 In the floor exercise final, she scored 13.000 and won the silver medal behind Italian gymnast Carlotta Ferlito.
-She then competed at the World Championships alongside Hitomi Hatakeda, Nagi Kajita, Akari Matsumura, and Asuka Teramoto, and they finished eleventh in the qualification round which earned Japan a team spot for the 2020 Olympic Games.
-After the World Championships, she competed at the Toyota International where she finished sixth on the balance beam.
+She then competed at the World Championships alongside Hitomi Hatakeda, Nagi Kajita, Akari Matsumura, and Asuka Teramoto, and they finished eleventh in the qualification round, which earned Japan a team spot for the 2020 Olympic Games.
+After the World Championships, she competed at the Toyota International, where she finished sixth on the balance beam.

 2020-2021

 The 2020 All-Japan Championships were postponed until December due to the COVID-19 pandemic in Japan, and Sugihara finished eighth in the all-around.
 Then at the 2021 All-Japan Championships, she finished fourth in the all-around.
 At the 2021 NHK Trophy, she once again finished fourth in the all-around and was named to Japan's 2020 Olympic team alongside Hitomi Hatakeda, Mai Murakami, and Yuna Hiraiwa.
 Then at the All-Japan Event Championships, she won the silver medal on the balance beam behind Murakami, and she won the gold medal on the floor exercise.

-Then at the postponed 2020 Olympic Games, she helped Japan finish fifth in the team final, contributing scores on vault, uneven bars, and floor exercise.
+At the postponed 2020 Olympic Games, she helped Japan finish fifth in the team final, contributing scores on vault, uneven bars, and floor exercise.

+2022

+Sugihara took a year off from competition due to burnout.

+2023

+In June, Sugihara founded her own company, TRyAS, to popularize artistic gymnastics and support gymnasts.
+That month, she also returned to competing at the All-Japan Event Championships, where she competed on floor.
+She scored 13.400 and won that event.